-So you are one of those people looking for a super quiet generator for camping, RV, emergency home use or perhaps an outdoor event.
+So you are looking for a super quiet generator for camping, RV, or emergency home backup power supply.

-There are plenty of models to choose from but… which one is the quietest portable generator on the market?
+There are plenty of generators to choose from, but which one is the quietest generator on the market?

 |Running / Starting Watts||Weight||Price|

 |1.
 Our Pick: WEN 56200i||51 dB||1600 W / 2000 W||48 lbs||Check Price|

 |Honda EU2200i||49 dB||1800 W / 2200 W||40 lbs||Check Price|